Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Multiplicity and Active Learning

-\textbf{Baseline Algorithms and Multiplicity-Aware Data Acquisition.} We study three common baselines for active learning: (a) Random~\citep{aggarwal2014active}, data points to be labeled are chosen at random, (b) Confidence~\citep{aggarwal2014active}, data points with the lowest prediction confidence are chosen, and (c) Committee~\citep{seung1992query}, data points with the most conflicting predictions from a committee of 100 models trained on the current labeled data are chosen.
+\textbf{Baselines and Multiplicity-Aware Data Acquisition.} We study three common baseliness: (a) Random~\citep{aggarwal2014active}, data points to be labeled are chosen at random, (b) Confidence~\citep{aggarwal2014active}, data points with the lowest prediction confidence are chosen, and (c) Committee~\citep{seung1992query}, data points with the most conflicting predictions from a committee of 100 models trained on the current labeled data are chosen. { Prediction confidence here refers to the output probability of the model’s prediction.}

 In addition, we propose two new data acquisition algorithms: (a) MultLow, which trains a committee of models on the labeled data and chooses the data points with low confidence in all models of the committee, and (b) MultHigh, which is similar but instead chooses the data points with high confidence in all models of the committee.
 Pseudocode for both algorithms is in the Appendix (\S \ref{sec:app_pseudo}).